Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

 The block $T$ of $S_1$ and the block $A$ of $Q$ correspond to element of clique $\mathcal{C}_1$ that may belong also to other cliques.
 These blocks cannot be determined uniquely, but their sum must be equal to the principal submatrix of $P$ with rows and columns indexed by $\{2,\ldots,r\}$.
 In particular, we must have $A_{11}(x) = 2x^2+1 - T_{11}(x)$.
+Moreover, since $S_1$ and $Q$ are PSD by assumption, we may take appropriate Schur complements to find